annastaciakagai/FitClub/README.md

-Fitclub is a web-based health and fitness app.
+Fitclub is a web-based health and fitness tracking app.